ACADEMIC INFORMATION

 The college operates on the semester plan with two long semesters (16 Week) and summer terms (5 Week each).

-Hill College follows federal and State accepted practices by awarding credit based on semester credit hours for courses and programs, regardless of format or mode of delivery.
+Hill College follows federal, and state accepted practices by awarding credit based on semester credit hours for courses and programs, regardless of format or mode of delivery.
 Hill College defines credit hour as one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work for each week for approximately fifteen weeks of one semester or the equivalent amount of work over a different amount of time; or at least an equivalent amount of work as required in other activities established by the College, including laboratory work, internships, clinical work, independent study, and other academic work leading to the award of credit hours.
 In accordance with commonly accepted practices in higher education, Hill College operates on a 50-minute hour for this definition.
-Only exceptional students, upon approval of the Vice President of Instruction, Vice President of Student Services, or designee may take more than 19 semester hours.
+Only exceptional students, upon approval of the Vice President of Student Learning and Success, Vice President of the Student Experience, or designee may take more than 19 semester hours.

-In the summer semester a student normally earns 6 semester credit hours in five weeks and 12 semester credit hours in eleven weeks.
+In the summer semester, a student normally earns 6 semester credit hours in five weeks and 12 in eleven.

 ARTICULATION AND TRANSFER